justsoftwarer/PythonProjects/README.md

-# PythonProjects
+# BodyMassIndexCalculator

-This project is a Body Mass Index calculater.
+This project is a Body Mass Index calculator.
 Developed by using Tkinter in Python.